Best TeamViewer Software Alternatives

 Cons:

-• Must have a Google account to use the product
+• Google Account Required: Must have a Google account to use the service, which might be a limitation for some users.

-• Can only be used in Google Chrome
+• Browser Limitation: Can only be used within the Google Chrome browser, restricting flexibility.

 Features to look for in a good remote connection tool